 10. Portable Air-compressor

 Portable air compressor.
 I love this thing.
-Not only does it help with tire pressure, but if you’re camping it’s great for basketballs, air mattress, and beach floats.
+Not only does it help with tire pressure, but if you’re camping it’s great for basketballs, air mattresses, and beach floats.
 This has been so handy on the road and off!
 A portable air compressor is the way to go.
 No more searching for air!

 11. Towel.
 Don’t use your blanket.